Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 What does the test result mean?

-Two or more blood cultures that are positive for the same bacteria or fungi means that the person tested likely has a blood infection with that microorganism.
+Two or more blood cultures that are positive for the same bacteria or fungi means that the person tested likely has a blood infection with that microbe.
 The results typically identify the specific bacteria or fungi causing the infection.

 Blood infections are serious and need to be treated immediately, usually in a hospital.
 Sepsis is a complication that can be life-threatening, especially in people with weakened immune systems.
-Health practitioners who suspect sepsis may begin patients on intravenous broad spectrum antibiotics that are effective against a wide range of bacteria while waiting for the blood culture or susceptibility testing results.
+Healthcare practitioners who suspect sepsis may begin patients on intravenous broad spectrum antibiotics that are effective against a wide range of bacteria while waiting for the blood culture or susceptibility testing results.
 When results become available, the treatment may be changed to an antimicrobial agent that is more specific for the bacteria or fungi detected in the blood cultures.

 Blood culture sets that are negative after several days (often reported as "no growth") mean that the probability that a person has a blood infection caused by bacteria or fungi is low.
 If symptoms persist, however, such as a fever that does not go away, additional testing may be required.
 A few reasons that symptoms may not resolve even though blood culture results are negative may include: